alphagov/government-service-design-manual/writing-for-govuk/writinggovernmentservices.md

 ##Guidance

-All services should follow the [GOV.UK style guide](/guides/copy-and-content/styleguide.html) The way we talk to users is the same on all GOV.UK products.
+All services should follow the [GOV.UK style guide](writing-for-govuk/styleguide.html).
+The way we talk to users is the same on all [GOV.UK](www.gov.uk) products.
 The only difference is the format.

 ###Introductions
 Services should be intuitive and government services should provide an exeptional user experience.
 You shouldn’t need many words at the top of the page and none of it should be instructions on how to use the service.
 If you need to manage a user's expectations, tell them on the pre-transaction page, not on the service page.